KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `code_of_conduct`: Link to the code of conduct file of the project
 - `code_repository`: Link to the source code (typically the repository where the readme can be found)
 - `contact`: Contact person responsible for maintaining a software component.
+- `date_created`: Date when the software component was created.
+- `date_updated`: Date when the software component was last updated (note that this will always be older than the date of the extraction).
-- `description`: A description of what the software does
+- `description`: A description of what the software component does.
 - `documentation`: Where to find additional documentation about a software component.
 - `download_url`: URL where to download the target software (typically the installer, package or a tarball to a stable version)
 - `executable_example`: Jupyter notebooks ready for execution (e.g., through myBinder)